Foosball 101 > Foosball Rules

 The 6 basic foosball rules

 - Flip A Coin - A coin flip decides who serves the foosball to start the foosball game.
 After the first goal is scored, the rule is that the team who was last scored on gets to serve the next ball.
 This rule keeps the game fair for both opponents.
-The foosball must be touched by a man before the ball goes into a goal for a legal goal to occur.
+The foosball must complete the ready protocol and opening sequence before it can be advanced or scored.

 - No Spinning - A spin is a rule for when the rod completes a 360 degree rotation without touching the ball.
 This is deemed an illegal move in the rules of foosball.